Sperm freezing & sperm storage

 If you do not use all of your frozen sperm, you may discard or donate it.

-At CARE, if you no longer wish to have treatment but still have sperm in storage, there are a few options you may wish to consider:
+At Care, if you no longer wish to have treatment but still have sperm in storage, there are a few options you may wish to consider:

 • Discarding your sperm– involves removal of sperm from storage and allowing it to perish.

-• Donation for training purposes - CARE occasionally needs to use sperm samples for in-house training purposes, for example when introducing new procedures or when training new staff in the standard practices we use.
+• Donation for training purposes - Care occasionally needs to use sperm samples for in-house training purposes, for example when introducing new procedures or when training new staff in the standard practices we use.
 Any training records would be reversibly anonymised by using only your clinic ID number.

-• Donation to research – if your CARE clinic participates in research they can provide details of the research projects involved.
+• Donation to research – if your clinic participates in research they can provide details of the research projects involved.